-D. COMPLAINT PROCESS
+2.4 COMPLAINT PROCESS

-Employees or bystanders who believe they have been subjected to or witnessed sex- or gender-based harassment or discrimination are encouraged to advise the person believed to have engaged in harassment or discrimination that the conduct is unwelcome, undesirable, or offensive.
+2.4.1 Officers or bystanders who believe they have been subjected to or witnessed sex- or gender- based harassment or discrimination are encouraged to advise the person believed to have engaged in harassment or discrimination that the conduct is unwelcome, undesirable, or offensive.

-If the employee or bystander elects not to confront the alleged harasser, or if the conduct persists after an objection, the employee or bystander shall, within a reasonable time, either report the incident to their supervisor or to the next level of authority in their Department or Division or elect to report the incident as set forth below.

-If the employee or bystander decides to follow through on a formal complaint after talking to their supervisor or next level of authority in their Department or Division, the supervisor or next level authority shall ensure that the employee or bystander completes a complaint form, and the supervisor or next level authority shall send the complaint to the DHRM's Sexual Harassment & Discrimination Investigation Unit (SHDIU).

-If the employee or bystander elects not to report the complaint as described above, they may report incidents of sex- or gender-based harassment or discrimination as follows: to the coordinator within their Department designated to receive such complaints, e.g. the person identified on the "Discrimination Has No Place in the Workplace" flyer posted in the Department, the Equal Employment Opportunity (EEO) Officer, or the Departmental Human Resources Office; or, by completing and filing a Sexual Harassment or Discrimination

-Complaint Form using the Department's employee information and timekeeping system; or, by calling the DHRM's Harassment/Discrimination Hotline at (800) 767-7381.

-All forms of complaints must be filed no later than three hundred (300) calendar days after the date of the alleged act.

-Employees have the right to consult a Union Representative or an attorney to report the incident to the Nevada Equal Rights Commission (NERC) or to the Equal Employment Opportunity Commission (EEOC).
-An employee, bystander, or other alleged victim of sex- or gender-based harassment or discrimination may go directly to the NERC or the EEOC if:

-The alleged harasser is a public officer as defined in NRS 281.005.

-The employee or bystander believes their supervisor, next level authority, an officer, director, or the Administrator of the Division of Human Resource Management, knew or should have known about the alleged harassment and failed to take appropriate steps.

-Failure to report a claim of sex- or gender-based harassment or discrimination internally to the Employer may jeopardize the standing of any legal claim brought by an employee or bystander.
+- 2.4.2 If the officer or bystander elects not to confront the alleged harasser, or if the conduct persists after an objection, the officer or bystander shall, within a reasonable time, either report the incident to their supervisor or to the next level of authority in their Department/Division or elect to report the incident as set forth below. - 2.4.3 If the officer or bystander decides to follow through on a formal complaint after talking to their supervisor or next level of authority in their Department/Division, the supervisor or next level authority shall ensure that the officer or bystander completes a complaint form, and the supervisor or next level authority shall send the complaint to the DHRM's Sex- or Gender-Based Harassment & Discrimination Investigation Unit (SGHDIU). - 2.4.4 If the officer or bystander elects not to report the complaint as described above, they may report incidents of sex- or gender-based harassment or discrimination as follows: to the coordinator within their Department designated to receive such complaints, e.g. the person identified on the "Discrimination Has No Place in the Workplace" flyer posted in the Department, the Equal Employment Opportunity (EEO) Officer, or the Departmental Human Resources Office; or, by completing and filing a Sexual Harassment or Discrimination Complaint Form using the Department's officer information and timekeeping system; or, by calling the DHRM's Harassment/Discrimination Hotline at (800) 767-7381. - 2.4.5 All forms of complaints must be filed no later than three hundred (300) calendar days after the date of the alleged act. - 2.4.6 Officers have the right to consult a Union Representative or an attorney to report the incident to the Nevada Equal Rights Commission (NERC) or to the Equal Employment Opportunity Commission (EEOC).
+An officer, bystander, or other alleged victim of sex- or gender-based harassment or discrimination may go directly to the NERC or the EEOC if: - 2.4.6.1 The alleged harasser is a public officer as defined in NRS 281.005. - 2.4.6.2 The officer or bystander believes their supervisor, next level authority, an officer, director, or the Administrator of the Division of Human Resource Management, knew or should have known about the alleged harassment and failed to take appropriate steps. - 2.4.7 Failure to report a claim of sex- or gender-based harassment or discrimination internally to the Employer may jeopardize the standing of any legal claim brought by an officer or bystander.

-Article III Definitions & Resources
+Article 3.
+Definitions & Resources